- Department of Fire Services

 To Thaw Frozen Pipes

 - If you turn on a faucet and only a trickle comes out, suspect a frozen pipe.
 Locate the area of the water pipe that might be frozen.
-Likely places include pipes running against exterior walls or where your water service enters your home through the foundation.
+The most likely places are pipes running against exterior walls or where your water service enters your home.

 - Keep the faucet open.
 As you treat the frozen pipe and the frozen area begins to melt, water will begin to flow through the frozen area.
 Running water through the pipe will help melt more ice in the pipe.